Menu Close

 The Springfield approach to building a home is ‘fabric first’.
 We believe that opting for thick, quality insulation first and foremost is key to achieving energy efficiency and provides the most direct benefit to the customer, providing a comfortable temperature, reducing energy costs, and lowering impact on the environment.

-Across the Springfield Group we achieved an average SAP rating of nearly 85 for all the homes we built last year.
+We are proud to deliver exceptionally good quality and highly energy efficient homes for our customers across tenures.
+In the 2023/24 financial year, we have continued to acheive an average SAP rating of 86.
 SAP stands for Standard Assessment Procedure, and it is the methodology used by the government to assess and compare the energy and environmental performance of dwellings.
-A SAP of 85 is well in excess of what is required to achieve an Energy Performance Certificate rating of B. New research from the Home Builders Federation, based on EPC data, found that buyers of a new build house will save on average around £2,600 a year in energy bills and that new build homes emit a third of the carbon of an older property.
+A SAP of 86 is well in excess of what is required to achieve an Energy Performance Certificate rating of B. New research from the Home Builders Federation, based on EPC data, found that buyers of a new build house will save on average around £2,600 a year in energy bills and that new build homes emit a third of the carbon of an older property.

-Last year 100% of Springfield homes were built using Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) approved timber with kits produced in Scotland.
+100% of Springfield houses are built using Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) approved timber with kits produced in Scotland.
 Springfield’s first timber kit factory opened over twenty years ago in Elgin in the north of Scotland.
 In 2022, we acquired a second timber kit factory in Glasgow.
 The addition of a second timber kit factory secures supply and further reduces our carbon footprint as we reduce the transport distances of the kits produced.
-You can learn more about Springfield Timber Kit Systems here.
+Learn more about Springfield Timber Kit Systems.

 We use a durable quality, thermally efficient external fabric to retain heat within the home.
 Scottish Building Standards are amongst the highest in Europe and Springfield has gone beyond current regulations in our homes to ensure we are delivering the best for our customers now and into the future.
-For example, we received recognition recently for building beyond regulatory standards relating to daylight, sound insulation, ventilation and inclusivity.
+For example, for daylight, sound insulation, ventilation, and inclusivity we build beyond regulatory standards.

 A head start on air source technology

-With fossil fuelled heating in new build homes due to be outlawed in Scotland from 2024, we were keen to gain early experience and put in place supply chain partners for non-gas alternatives as soon as we could and we opted for air source technology.
+From later this year applications for building warrants will only be approved if new build homes are heated with an alternative to fossil fuel.
+With these plans in place we were keen to gain early experience and put in place supply chain partners for non-gas alternatives as soon as we could, and we opted for air source technology.

 Air source heat pumps effectively do the opposite of a refrigerator, drawing warm air into the home from outside.
 By making the switch to heat pump technology, customers enjoy a warm home and save money, all while reducing their carbon emissions.
 The heat pumps that we fit operate almost silently, with a sleek, modern design making them the perfect fit for the quality homes we deliver.

 To date we have successfully delivered over 60 developments with homes heated by full air source.
-Last year alone this resulted in over 30% of our homes built being delivered without gas.
+In the 2023/24 financial year, we delivered 45% of our homes without gas, an impressive increase from 32% in 2022/23.

 Research and development in this space continues to be a priority for Springfield to ensure we are delivering the most efficient homes for our customers.
-Indeed, we set a specific objective within our 2022 ESG Strategy to research the full potential of alternative technologies for all new build homes to be fossil fuel free to understand the impact of capital cost, running cost and carbon reduction of the life of the property.
+Indeed, we recently undertook a project on alternative technologies to understand the impact of capital cost, running cost and carbon reduction of the life of the property.
+Our research confirmed that air-source technology remained the best option when delivering homes without gas.
+Currently we are working closely with the Scottish Government and the wider housebuilding industry to explore the viability of further increasing building standards to a Scottish Passivhaus standard.

 Sustainable Communities